What happens if the government shuts down: An illustrated guide | KRDO

 A shutdown also renders the state of the US economy unclear.
 In such an event, the Bureau of Labor Statistics stops releasing data, such as key figures on inflation and unemployment, making it challenging for the Federal Reserve and investors to interpret the economy and make decisions – decisions that are especially crucial at the moment as the Fed is at a pivotal point in its campaign to defeat high inflation.

 Business as usual across the country is affected too.
-During the last shutdown, the government paused two major Small Business Administration loan programs, which distribute nearly $200 million per day to small and midsize US businesses.
-New business also stalls.
-In 2019, pending company mergers slowed because the Securities and Exchange Commission (SEC) wasn’t fully staffed and initial public offerings were put on pause after the SEC stopped reviewing and approving filings.
+During this shutdown, the Small Business Administration will stop processing new applications for two major loan programs, which distribute more than $100 million per day to small companies.
+And, during the last impasse, pending company mergers slowed because the Securities and Exchange Commission (SEC) wasn’t fully staffed and initial public offerings were put on pause after the SEC stopped reviewing and approving filings.

 The-CNN-Wire